Loans Mortgages

 You have a lot of equity in your house

 Unison automatically reduces the appraised value of your house by 5%.
 They call it the Risk Adjustment and base the amount of cash you can get on the lower amount.
-They state this helps them charge fewer fees and enables them to fund the loan faster, but it’s a significant hit in value.
-For example, if your home is worth $500,000, they would use $475,000 as the Original Agreed Value, leaving you with less funds.
+They state this helps account for uncertainties in appraisals and enables them to fund the loan faster, but it's a significant hit in value.
+For example, if your home is worth $500,000, they would use $475,000 as the Original Agreed Value, leaving you with less possible funds.

 Key differences